THE NEW VALUE FRONTIER

 Assessment of Business Impact

 Items of major importance were assessed for their impact on the business.
 Although the business was forecast to suffer major impacts from flooding damage under the 2.6°C scenario, while under the 1.5°C scenario, the business was expected to be deeply impacted by carbon prices, and Kyocera sees this as a major opportunity for its renewable energy and hydrogen-related business.
 The main business impact assessments results are depicted below.
+The business impact shown below is based on the increase/decrease from that of FY2024.

 Category Risks/opportunities Change in operating profit Reference materials and calculation methods